Jessa Seewald Baby Name Revealed On Instagram Before Son’s Birth?

 Do you think that Jessa Seewald posted about her baby’s name on social media over the past few months?
 Do you think that she and Ben have chosen (or will choose) something traditional or something unique?
 Do you have any guesses as to what the child’s name might be?
 Let us know your best guesses in the comments section below!

-[Featured Image via Instagram]
+[Featured Image by Jessa Seewald/Instagram]